Why is bitcoin crashing? What Elon Musk’s Tesla comments mean for the cryptocurrency

 — Elon Musk (@elonmusk) May 13, 2021

-If Musk’s tweet (and the helpful followup, above) accomplishes anything it is that it helps put a spotlight on the real-world impact bitcoin and other cryptocurrencies have on the environment, which is a conversation the world should be having–and bitcoin enthusiasts should want to have–if there’s any hope of the coin becoming a true instrument of economic value for everyday people in the future without destroying the planet.
+If Musk’s tweet (and the helpful follow-up, above) accomplishes anything it is that it helps put a spotlight on the real-world impact bitcoin and other cryptocurrencies have on the environment, which is a conversation the world should be having—and bitcoin enthusiasts should want to have—if there’s any hope of the coin becoming a true instrument of economic value for everyday people in the future without destroying the planet.